-Renewal Date: June 30, 2023 License No. 05215
+Renewal Date: June 30, 2025 License No. 05215

-Divisions covered by this seal: 00 thru 12, except as by noted others.
+Divisions or Sections covered by this seal: Divisions 00 thru 12.

 I hereby certify that this engineering document described herein was prepared by me or under my direct supervision and that I am a duly Licensed Professional Engineer under the laws of the State of Iowa.